-Without prejudice to the provisions concerning the international elite race number system, a rider may assign themselves a random number for their plate.
+Without prejudice to the provisions concerning the international elite race number system, a rider may be assigned a random number at each event.

 Each bicycle entered into competition must have a number plate attached to the front of the handlebars.
 The upper edge of this number plate may not extend above the crossbar on any handlebars having a crossbar.